ParthBangar/CoffeeShop_Sales_Analysis/README.md

 - What is the total sales revenue for each month?

--How do sales vary across different store locations?
+- How do sales vary across different store locations?

 - What is the average price/order per person?